f1-tools/MVF1-Streamdeck/README.md

 ### Other

+- Need icon for blank image
+- Global setting to show/hide titles for drivers on their player cards
 - Window arranging
-- Setting to increase network timeout
-- Set icons @jonahhb
-- Analytics? @EricAndrechek
+- Analytics